-The WordPress writing settings configure various options with regards to your site content.
-Settings include defining the Default Post Category, Default Post Format (if supported by your Theme) and if the Link Manager plugin is installed, the Default Link Category.
+The WordPress writing settings configure various options for your site content.
+Settings include defining the Default Post Category, Default Post Format (if supported by your Theme), and the Default Link Category if the Link Manager plugin is installed.

-Use the Settings Writing Screen to control the interface you use when writing new posts.
-These settings control WordPress’s features in the adding and editing posts, Pages, and Post Types, as well as the optional functions like Remote Publishing, Post via e-mail, and Update Services.
+Use the Settings Writing Screen to control your interface when writing new posts.
+These settings control WordPress’s features in adding and editing posts, Pages, Post Types, and optional functions like Remote Publishing, posting via e-mail, and Update Services.

-Formatting: You can use these checkboxes to control some of your blog’s formatting.
+Formatting: You can use these checkboxes to control some of your blog’s design.

 - Convert emoticons such as 🙂 and 😛 to graphics on display – Checking this tells WordPress to convert all of the emoticons in your posts into graphical smilies.
 For more information on this feature, see Using Smilies.